Nicolab/core-stack/README.md

 Create an object implementing:

- * An event emitter (Evemit).
+* An event emitter ([Evemit](https://github.com/Nicolab/evemit), only 1 kb).
 * A plugin system that handles the asynchronous loading.
 * A stack handler.
 * And some useful methods for handling a core and config object.

 core-stack was implemented with performance and lightness in mind.